-You’re invited to be a volunteer at the 4th edition of our Himalayan Mountain Challenge (HMC) with IIM Lucknow.
+We’re inviting you to be a volunteer at the 10th edition of our Himalayan Mountain Challenge (HMC) with IIM Indore.

 For our previous HMC, we got over 350 applicants and could choose just 20.
-This time, we will be taking just 12 volunteers.
-The chances are a bit tighter this year, but it’s worth it.
+This time too, we will be taking just 18-20 volunteers.
+The chances are tight, but it’s worth it.

-If there’s something you should look forward to this Christmas it’s this.
+If there’s something you should look forward to this October, it’s this.

 What is the Himalayan Mountain Challenge?

 It’s a highly acclaimed programme that IIM Indore has included in its curriculum for the past 9 years.
-So much so that a case study based on this program won IIM professors the coveted top prize in a global competition.
 Following this, IIM Bangalore and IIM Lucknow have made it a credit course for their students.

 For Indiahikes to organise it is a huge pride and responsibility, and it’s an equally big responsibility for our volunteers to shoulder.